What is shadowing and why do I need it?

-Students who are interested in attending health professional schools will need experience with shadowing physicans before applying to their desired programs.
+Although it is rare for a program to require a specific number of shadowing hours, students who are interested in attending health professional schools will need experience with shadowing physicians before applying to their desired programs.
 It is important to shadow multiple physicians so that you gain insight into the daily life of all types of physicians.
 An important aspect of being a physician is the willingness to pursue life-long learning, and shadowing multiple physicians is just the beginning of this pursuit.

 Make sure that when you are shadowing you come prepared.
 Make sure to bring a notebook to take any notes of experiences that impact you or about concepts/terms/ideas that you want to learn.
 Also, dress professionally and turn your cell phone on silent- you are a professional, so make sure to represent yourself as such.
 Keep in mind as well to record the information to report later on your Health Professional application- this information is located on the bottom of this page

-How do I prove my shadowing experiences when I apply to medical school?
+How do I prove my shadowing experiences when I apply to health profession programs?

 Unlike volunteering in high school, there is NO official paperwork that is required for proving shadowing experiences.
 Therefore, it is important that you keep track of your shadowing experiences for yourself.
 The recommended way to do this is through a journal.
 Some information that you need to keep track of is:

-- Where: List the name and place your shadowing experience occured.
+- Where: List the name and place your shadowing experience occurred.

 - Who: List the name of the physician you shadowed.